quciet/ifs_autotune/README.md

 4. **Install frontend + desktop dependencies**
    - Ensure you have Node.js 18+ and npm installed.
-   - Install packages for both frontend and Electron:
+   - Install packages for both frontend and Electron
+   - Starting from the root directory ifs_autotune/
      ```bash
      cd frontend
      npm install